rafalcieslak/AlgAudio/README.md

 ## On Linux

-To build, you will need CMake 3.0 or newer, SDL2 and SDL2-ttf, as well as freetype development headers.
+To build AlgAudio on Linux, you will need CMake 3.0 or newer, scons, git and development headers for SDL2, SDL2-ttf and freetype.
 Run:

 	mkdir build
 	cd build